Urvirith/bearlang-archive/README.md

 # bearlang
+ARCHIVE - switching to C due to simpler syntax and less complex to work with

 Simple Language For Embedded Development, name is based off nickname for my kid

 Will start off as interprator in Go, possible migration to Rust for speed.